Editor’s Note: This post was updated on April 2, 2019.

 - Test promoting product tips articles to current leads as well to convert the into paying clients

-The users of a popular publishing platform WordPress produce about 84.3 million new posts and 41.8 million new comments every month.
+The users of a popular publishing platform WordPress produce about 70 million new posts and 77 million new comments each month.

 And as you might guess when looking at the chart below, the increase in the number of articles is not going to stop anytime soon.

-When thinking back at KlientBoost’s blog growth, I’d say that great content takes care of 50% of sales.
+Looking back at KlientBoost’s blog growth, I’d say that great content takes care of 50% of sales all by itself.

 But what is great content?